SpinDoctorMRI/SpinDoctor/example.md

 ```matlab
 [results,femesh] = load_mf(mesh_path,setup_file,tetgen_options,ls);
 ```
 and then saved for analysis as a .mat file.
+The signals

 To check convergence it is neccessary to first run: